JBorrow/cloudy-hii-regions-homework/README.md

 To produce the plots, please run the `python` scripts from the `analysis` directory.
 They assume that your ouputs are in the top-level directory.

+To make the text, you will need:

++ pandoc
++ pandoc-crossref

+These can be found through many package managers or built from source.